The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 For most one-hour windows, the answer is “walk to Town Point Park, look at the USS Wisconsin, get coffee, head back.”
 The other plans on this Norfolk port stop list earn their place only if you have a specific interest.
 When in doubt, default to the waterfront loop.

-Norfolk Port Stop: Three Honest 60-Minute Plans
+Norfolk Port Stop: Three 60-Minute Plans

 Last updated: May 2026 · Written by a Norfolk local — independent guide, not affiliated with any cruise line.